Puffins in Iceland

 Photo: Látrabjarg - Richard Gould - Flickr - No changes were made

-Once you here, you will find sometimes a white line on the ground that you shouldn't cross.
-This is to keep people from going too close to the void and fall, but not only..
-When birds are nesting during the summer season, they dig burrow, where they lay their eggs.
+Once you are here, you will find sometimes a white line on the ground that you shouldn't cross.
+This is to keep people from going too close to the void and falling, but not only.
+When birds are nesting during the summer season, they dig burrows, where they lay their eggs.
 If you walk on them you could destroy their nest and break the eggs!

 How to get there?

 This place is really far away from everything.
-And the road conditions may be really bad, be really careful and drive slowly, especially on road 612!
+And the road conditions may be really bad, be really careful and drive slowly to not destroy the campervan, especially on road 612!